Den1sovDm1triy/MATLAB_FormattingPlot/README.md

 run MATLAB

-Open Matlab_FormattingPlot.m // for example, with the help of drag-and-dropping or press Open ->
+Open MATLAB_FormattingPlot.m // for example, with the help of drag-and-dropping or press Open ->

 Impord data from SampleData_forFormattingPlot.csv